ellennickles/xphoto-s23/week8/README.md

 ### PART 1 • EXPERIMENT & REFLECT

-- Create a series of 5-8 **distinct** computationally-generated photomontages.
-  Be intentional about your image choices to play with the juxtaposition of photographic elements, such as composition (formal qualities) and subject, style, and meaning (content) (see [Elements of a Photograph](https://github.com/ellennickles/xphoto-s23/blob/main/resources/photograph-elements.md)) for more ideas.
+- Create at least three (3) **distinct** computationally-generated photomontages.
+Be intentional about your image choices to play with the juxtaposition of photographic elements, such as composition (formal qualities) along with subject, style, and meaning (content) (see [Elements of a Photograph](https://github.com/ellennickles/xphoto-s23/blob/main/resources/photograph-elements.md)) for more ideas.
 Collect and prepare more images than in the class examples to generate more options for yourself.
-Before you upload the images to your p5 sketch, double-check the [Image Preparation Checklist]() on the slides from class.
+- NOTE: Three (3) photomontages with the same images in random positions is not distinct.
+Consider the variety of photomontages presented in the reading due this week, as well as shown in class.
+Play with the different code-based techniques that we explored in our workshop.
 - Post the images on your blog, and write a short reflection on your process and results.
 What do the images show?
 Why do you like them?
 What qualities do you like best (see [Elements of a Photograph](https://github.com/ellennickles/xphoto-s23/blob/main/resources/photograph-elements.md))?
   What did you have trouble with?
 What would you do differently next time?
   Describe the experience of finding and selecting the images?
 Do you feel like a photographer?
 What was surprising, enjoyable, or challenging?
+Be sure to link to your code.

 ### PART 2 • [READ](https://drive.google.com/drive/u/1/folders/1bp6ZJ3krohBmhxB699nj1edjueV8w-EO) & RESPOND